Spanish Infinitive Verbs: 5 Uses for Unconjugated Verb Forms

 5. Written signs with the Spanish infinitive

-If you’ve learned the command forms (imperative mood) of verbs, you’ve probably wondered why you then see written signs in Spanish without those forms.
+If you’ve learned the command forms (imperative mood) of verbs, you’ve probably wondered why there are written signs in Spanish without those forms.

 - No fumar — No smoking